opencitations/crowdsourcing/README.md

 The automated system will:
 1. Check if you are in the safe list
 2. Validate your data format
-3. If invalid, comment with validation errors and close the issue
+3. If invalid, add the "invalid" label, comment with validation errors, and close the issue
 4. If valid:
-   - Label the issue as "to be processed"
+   - Add the "to be processed" label
    - Process and ingest your deposit during the next monthly update
-   - Close the issue and label it as "done" after processing
+   - Update the label to "done" after processing

 An example can be found at https://github.com/opencitations/crowdsourcing/issues/1